mkohler/cython_swig/README.rst

     Up to this point, we have seen functions that meshed well with SWIG's default behavior.
 That is why our SWIG interface files have been copies of the C header file.

-    GREETING_SR is different.
+    greeting_rs is different.

     The input parameter, NAME, isn't a problem.
 By default, SWIG will automatically convert a Python string to a read-only C string, which is what we want.

     The problem is OUTP, the output pointer.
-We need to tell SWIG to allocate a buffer for GREETING_SR, and pass a pointer to the buffer in OUTP and the length of the buffer in BUFLEN.
+We need to tell SWIG to allocate a buffer for greeting_rs, and pass a pointer to the buffer in OUTP and the length of the buffer in BUFLEN.
 Fortunately, SWIG CAN do this.
 That is what the first two lines do.